PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 Therefore, it groups multiple regions forming a process-graph (or process-sub-graph) and represents this group as a single region.
 When put into the context of common programming languages, a compound region fills the role of a *function* or *method*, while *atomic* regions are lines of code.

-(There will be a dedicated blog post on process-graphs, process-graph compression and compounds in the future)
+(There will be a dedicated blog post on process-graphs, process-graph compression and compounds in the future)F

 ### Link

 Last but not least, the Linking of regions is the third concept and last fundamental concept of interactive regions and crucial for interacting with SI.
 Regions can be linked via *attributes* according to their capabilities.
-This works similar to the connection of regions to process-graphs, however, does not incorporate a region's effect as an effect is not an attribute.
+An interactive region either *references* an attribute or *transfers* it.

 ### Attribute

-An attribute is a property of an interactive region which can be linked to attributes of other interactive regions if capable.
+An attribute is a property of an interactive region which can be linked to attributes of other interactive regions if capable either by *referencing* or *transferring*.

 SI aims to define a standard library set of attributes.
 However, as can be seen in the section *Expandability*, new attributes can be created and added to SI as a plugin.